10 Best Two-Stage Snow Blowers of 2023 – Top Picks & Reviews

-Believe it or not, the type and size of the tires on a snowblower can make a big difference in how a snowblower operates.
-A large tire tends to make it easier to maneuver the snowblower in deep snow or in icy conditions.
-If the tires are air-filled, then they are softer and are able to move over various terrains more easily.
-A solid tire is harder and in icy conditions, it can be difficult for those types of tires to grab.
+Believe it or not, the type and size of the tires on a snowblower can make a big difference in how it operates.
+A large tire makes it easier to maneuver the snowblower in deep snow or icy conditions.
+If the tires are air-filled, they are softer and can move over various terrains more easily.
+A solid tire is harder, and in icy conditions, it can be difficult for it to grab.

 You have a few choices when it comes to how a snowblower starts.
-Electrical starts save you time because the blower is always ready to use by merely pushing a button.
-When you are done using your blower you just plug it in and it will be ready to use the next time you need it.
+Electrical starts save you time because the blower is always ready to use by pushing a button.
+When you are done using your blower, you just plug it in, and it will be ready to use the next time you need it.
 The other option is a manual pull start.
 This requires a bit more work and often takes more time.

 Heated Hand Grips

 A nice convenience to have is the heated handgrips.
-They make it comfortable on those cold days when you need to get your driveway cleared.
-Since it can take some time to clear a driveway or walkways, your hands are exposed to cold and although you may be wearing gloves, the heated grips certainly help keep your hands warm.
+They make it comfortable when you need to clear your driveway on those cold days.
+Since it can take some time to clear a driveway or walkways, your hands are exposed to cold, and although you may be wearing gloves, the heated grips certainly help keep your hands warm.

-As you are looking at snowblowers you will notice that there are different widths of clearing paths on the various models.
-The wider the clearing paths the fewer passes you may have to take when clearing your blowing site.
-The average width seems to be 22 to 24-inches but there are wider ones.
+As you look at snowblowers, you will notice different widths of clearing paths on the various models.
+The wider the clearing paths, the fewer passes you may have to take when clearing your blowing site.
+The average width seems to be 22 to 24 inches, but there are wider ones.

-A snow blower is an investment as well as an essential tool for households and businesses in snow areas.
+A snow blower is an investment and an essential tool for households and businesses in snow areas.
 Choosing a snowblower that best suits your needs requires careful consideration and a process of elimination.
-Our pick for the best 2 stage snow blower overall is the Briggs & Stratton 1024 Dual-Stage Snow Blower.
-It has all of the features you need to clear your snow-covered pathways as well as being priced well.
+Our pick for the best 2-stage snow blower overall is the Briggs & Stratton 1024 Dual-Stage Snow Blower.
+It has all of the features you need to clear your snow-covered pathways and is affordable.